 4. Not Paying Attention to Google Analytics

-Not taking advantage of what Google Analytics has to offer your website is like performing surgery with a blindfold on — your chances of success diminish exponentially.
+Not taking advantage of what Google Analytics offers your website is like performing surgery with a blindfold on — your chances of success diminish exponentially.
 Here why:

 Google Analytics breaks down the time visitors spend on your site, when they complete an action (like requesting an appointment) and what percentage of visitors leave the site after just a few seconds.
 Google Analytics is simple, powerful, and an excellent tool to measure all your digital marketing efforts, track what your audience is doing, and give you the best chance to attract and retain more patients.